woxane/codewars-solution/README.md

 # codewars-solution
 if you can't solve codewars question , maby this repository can help you .
-BUT if you really want to learn python please first understand this solution then use them please .!
+BUT if you really want to learn python please understand this solution then use them please .!